indilib/indi-3rdparty/indi-rolloffino/doc/rolloffino.md

 For the setting of the relay pins use HIGH or LOW depending on which sets your relays to open.

 ### loop
-This is the loop that waits for driver input.
+This is the Arduino loop that waits for driver input.

-# Outline of the communication between the roof driver and the Arduino
+# Communication Protocol
-The communication uses a simple text protocol, lines of text are sent and received A Command is from the rolloffino driver to the Arduino sketch.
+Outline of the communication between the roof driver and the Arduino The communication uses a simple text protocol, lines of text are sent and received A Command is from the rolloffino driver to the Arduino sketch.
 A Response is from the Arduino sketch to the rolloffino driver.